mohamed200311/enhud-backend/README.md

-Developed and integrated a RESTful API usingPython/Flask to connect a Machine Learningmodel with the Flutter mobile application.
+Developed and integrated a RESTful API using Python/Flask to connect a Machine Learningmodel with the Flutter mobile application.